 (3) Subject to the requirement in subregulation (2), a network operator must ensure that every master meter, whether installed before, on or after commencement, measures the consumption of gas within a margin of error of —

-(a) plus or minus 2% of the actual volume of gas supplied, if the master meter has a badged capacity of more than 6 m3 per hour; or
+(a) plus or minus 2% of the actual volume of gas supplied, if the master meter has a badged capacity of more than 7.5 m3 per hour in air; or

-(b) plus or minus 3% of the actual volume of gas supplied, if the master meter has a badged capacity of not more than 6 m3 per hour.
+(b) plus or minus 3% of the actual volume of gas supplied, if the master meter has a badged capacity of not more than 7.5 m3 per hour in air.

 [Regulation 15 amended in Gazette 15 Oct 2010 p.
-5173.]
+5173; 11 Oct 2016 p.
+4535.]

-16. Master meters, replacement of
+16. Replacement of master meters

 A network operator must ensure that every master meter installed after commencement is replaced at intervals not exceeding —